 The publication summarises the findings from several data collection phases which included surveys, in-depth country reports, and regional forums.
 The gathered information resulted in the production of the project’s key outcomes – the Toolkit for Quality Assurance Agencies and recommendations for policymakers at the national and European level – and revealed a further need for better facilitation and strengthened cooperation in the quality assurance of cross-border higher education.

 Global Summit on Quality Higher Education

-On the 16-17th of September 2016, TEQSA representatives attended The Global Summit on Quality Higher Education: Sharing Values and Fostering Trust Beyond Borders in Bengaluru, India.
+On 16-17 September 2016, TEQSA representatives attended The Global Summit on Quality Higher Education: Sharing Values and Fostering Trust Beyond Borders in Bengaluru, India.
 The summit aimed to enhance cooperation among quality assurance networks and organizations internationally as well as enhance quality in higher education in service of students and society.

 - Bengaluru statement 2016 [PDF 1Mb, 4 pages]

 - Bengaluru statement 2016 media release [PDF 615kb, 4 pages]

 TEQSA has formal memberships with the following international organisations:

 Every year TEQSA hosts d a number of international delegations and visitors, recent visitors include those listed below.

 |Hong Kong Council for Accreditation of Academic and Vocational Qualification (HKCAAVQ)|